informalsystems/vdd/blockchain/blockchain.md

 ## Timing, nodes, and correctness assumptions

-In a Tendermint system, the nodes that choose to interact with each other collectively implement the *decision* list in a distributed manner by executing a protocol.
+In a Tendermint system, the nodes that choose to interact with each other collectively implement the *chain* list in a distributed manner by executing a protocol.
 The Tendermint protocols should ensure that the participating nodes cannot benefit by deviating from the expected behavior.
 As a result, the nodes should be motivated (incentivized) to follow the protocol.